adjust/cocos2dx_sdk/doc/android/android.md

 #### Add callback parameters

 You can register a callback URL for your events in your [dashboard].
-We will send a GET request to that URL whenever the event gets tracked.
+We will send a GET request to that URL whenever the event is tracked.
 You can add callback parameters to that event by calling `addCallbackParameter` on the event instance before tracking it.
 We will then append these parameters to your callback URL.